Azure/azure-sdk/docs/clang/design.md

 ### Methods requiring allocation

 If a method could require allocating memory then it should use the most relevant set of allocation callbacks.
-For example the `az_widgets_client_add_side` method may need to allocate or re-allocate the array of cats.
+For example the `az_widgets_client_add_side` method may need to allocate or re-allocate the array of sides.
 It should use the `az_widgets_client` allocators.
 On the other hand the method:

 {% highlight c %}
 void az_widgets_client_set_str(az_widgets_client* herd, const char* str);